altimmons/LangNotes/Python.md

             yield x
  ```

- Here’s a simple counter that increments by 1 and allows changing the value of the internal counter.
+ Here's a simple counter that increments by 1 and allows changing the value of the internal counter.
  ```py
  def counter(maximum):
     i = 0